opensoars/f_/readme.md

 };
 ```

 Let's say we use the source code received from Google.com in a later function but the `GET` request fails the first time, we want to make sure every piece of data we stored is removed from our RAM.
 We need a way to make `f_` know what data to remove from the data namespace object.
-We can do this by manualy providing `f_` with property names.
+We can do this by manualy providing `f_` with objects.

 ```js
 getAndWriteTasks.getGoogle = function (){